Mikaka27/otp/lib/mnesia/doc/guides/mnesia_chap2.md

 For example, the table for employees is created with the function `mnesia:create_table(employee, [{attributes, record_info(fields, employee)}])`.
-The table name `employee` matches the name for records specified in `ArgList`.
+The table name `employee` matches the name for records specified in `Opts`.
 The expression `record_info(fields, RecordName)` is processed by the Erlang preprocessor and evaluates to a list containing the names of the different fields for a record.